Keith Andes

-Keith Andes (born John Charles Andes, July 12, 1920 – November 11, 2005) was an American film, radio, musical theater, stage and television actor.
+Keith Andes (born John Charles Andes, July 12, 1920 – November 11, 2005) was an American actor.
+He is known for films such as Blackbeard the Pirate (1952) and Clash by Night (1952).

-Early life and education
+Early life

-Andes was born to Mr. and Mrs. William G. Andes in Ocean City, New Jersey.
+Andes was born to William Gardner Andes (1889–1964) and Elsie S. Andes (née Metzger, 1889–1972) in Ocean City, New Jersey.
 By the age of 12, he was featured on the radio.

-The family moved to Upper Darby, Pennsylvania, near Philadelphia.
-Andes attended Upper Darby High School and found work on radio singing and acting throughout his high school years.

-He attended St Edward's School in Oxford, England, and graduated from Temple University in Philadelphia, where he was a member of Sigma Pi fraternity, in 1943 with a bachelor's degree in education.
-While at Temple, he did not participate in the university's theater program, but spent his time working as a disc jockey for several Philadelphia-area radio stations, including KYW, WFIL, and WIP.
-After graduating from Temple, he studied voice at the Philadelphia Conservatory of Music in Center City Philadelphia.
-He was known for his baritone voice.
+He attended St Edward's School in Oxford, England, and graduated from Temple University in Philadelphia in 1943 with a bachelor's degree in education.
+While at Temple, he was a member of Sigma Pi fraternity, and did not participate in the university's theater program.
+Instead, he spent his time working as a disc jockey for several Philadelphia-area radio stations, including KYW, WFIL, and WIP.

 Career

 Early performances

-He began his acting career while serving in the United States Army Air Forces during World War II.
+Andes began his acting career while serving in the United States Army Air Forces during World War II.
 He served three years and sang and acted in United Service Organization shows.
 He was cast in the play Winged Victory and then cast by 20th Century Fox in the film Winged Victory (1944).

 In 1947, Andes received a Theater World Award for his Broadway debut performance in a revival of the operetta The Chocolate Soldier.

 In 1947, he had a role in the movie The Farmer's Daughter, the film that won Loretta Young her Best Actress Oscar.
 Andes, Lex Barker and James Arness played the title character's powerfully built and highly protective brothers.

-Andes' first leading role in a feature film came with Project X (1949), a low-budget, independent movie.
+Andes's first leading role in a feature film came with Project X (1949), a low-budget, independent movie.

 In June 1950, he joined the cast of Kiss Me, Kate on Broadway, taking over the lead from Alfred Drake, starring in the show for over a year, in New York and on tour.
 This re-ignited Hollywood's interest in him.